Turn Prime Day from a short revenue spike into a repeat-purchase growth engine.

 That often leads to:

-• a short revenue spike
+• A revenue spike that doesn't compound

-• new customers who never return
+• New customers who never come back

 A better way to plan the event